Robo3D/User-Manuals/docs/source/R1Plus/getting-started/index.rst

   :alt: slice
   :align: center

-Once you select a file and finalize your settings, click PRINT and your printer will begin preheating.
-Your R1+ will begin printing as soon as the printer is completely preheated.
+Once you select a file and finalize your settings, click PRINT towards the top left of the window and your printer will begin preheating.
+Your R1+ Plus will begin printing as soon as the printer is completely preheated.

 .. image:: images/print2.png
   :alt: print